thomaslaraia/OOSA-code-public/README.md

 Week 5 covers

 ***Aspects***
-* Geopandas
+* More geospatial packages: Geopandas
-* Raster-vector calculations
+* RAM management
-* Machine learning
+* A brief introduction to machine learning

 ***Algorithm***
-* Batch processing: Raster-vector intersection
+* Machine learning; getting data into the machine

-### Geopandas
+### geopandas

-A simple example of reading in a list of points, reprojecting and writing to a shapefile is contained in:
+This folder contains an example of using geopandas to read a csv file containing geographic data, sorting and reprojecting it.
+Note that it makes use of the **shapely** package to define the geometry type within the geopandas array.
+Here **Point** is used as this is vector data.
+This stacking of packages can be difficult to follow, but the answers can be found on the documentation and stackoverflow.
+The latter is sometimes more helpful for specific tasks, as the official documentation shows all possible uses.

    week5/geopandas/geopandasExample.py

-The command line options are:
+This script has the following command line options:

     --inEpsg INEPSG    Input EPSG code
     --outEpsg OUTEPSG  Output EPSG code